Shepherd-Gregory/CRMI/README.md

 ## Readme
 The previous MATLAB codes for confidence-rich mapping (CRM) scheme is here [[Link](https://github.com/Shepherd-Gregory/confidence_rich_mapping)].

-The following MATLAB codes of CRMI will also be released soon.
+This MATLAB codes is for CRMI based on the CRM.
 For more details, please refer to the following papers.

 ```
 @Article{yang2021crmi,